efjimm/Cellulator/README.md

 - `b` Move cursor to the previous populated cell
 - `f` Increase decimal precision of the current column
 - `F` Decrease decimal precision of the current column
+- `+` Increase width of current column if non-empty
+- `-` Decrease width of current column if non-empty

 ### Command Insert Mode